ACCYSL

 1. The Board of Directors shall be responsible for and have authority for the following:

-A. Being familiar with, interpreting and enforcing the Bylaws, Rules and Regulations of the League, and all applicable Rules and Regulations of the Associations with which the League is affiliated.
+2. Being familiar with, interpreting and enforcing the Bylaws, Rules and Regulations of the League, and all applicable Rules and Regulations of the Associations with which the League is affiliated.

-B. Ensuring proper accounting of fiscal transactions and accurate reporting to the Cal North District Commissioner and/or his/her appointed assistant (or such other official as Cal North shall designate).
+3. Ensuring proper accounting of fiscal transactions and accurate reporting to the Cal North District Commissioner and/or his/her appointed assistant (or such other official as Cal North shall designate).

-C. Establishing a common set of administrative rules for all teams in the League and providing suitable levels of competition.
+4. Establishing a common set of administrative rules for all teams in the League and providing suitable levels of competition.

-D. Providing opportunities of play for all youth within the boundaries of the League.
+5. Providing opportunities of play for all youth within the boundaries of the League.

-2. The Board of Directors shall have the right and authority to suspend, bar completely, or otherwise discipline any team, player, coach, manager, team assistant, League official, or any other person associated with the League operation from any member team or organization.
+1. The Board of Directors shall have the right and authority to suspend, bar completely, or otherwise discipline any team, player, coach, manager, team assistant, League official, or any other person associated with the League operation from any member team or organization.
 Disciplinary action may be imposed by the Board of Directors, or by the Disciplinary Committee, and the boards of directors of the member clubs and organizations on behalf of the ACCYSL.
 Notice of disciplinary action will be communicated in writing within 13 days of determination.
-Any disciplinary action is subject to appeal as defined in Article XII of this document.
+Any disciplinary action is subject to appeal as defined in Article XI of this document.

-A. President shall be the officer primarily responsible for carrying out the purposes and objectives of the League.
-The President shall conduct all meetings of the Board of Directors and the Annual General Meeting, and shall vote at any such meeting.
+1. President shall be the officer primarily responsible for carrying out the purposes and objectives of the League.
+The President shall conduct all meetings of the Board of Directors and the Annual General Meeting and shall vote at any such meeting.
 The President shall appoint the standing committees and/or committee chairs, subject to the advice and consent of the Board of Directors.
 The President shall supervise all business affairs of the League, and may sign, with the Secretary or other proper officer of the League authorized by the Board of Directors, any deeds, mortgages, bonds, contracts, or other instruments that the Board of Directors has authorized.
 The President and the Treasurer shall be individually and jointly responsible for ensuring that the appropriate U.S. and California tax returns are filed in a timely manner.
 The President shall perform any other duties prescribed by the Board of Directors.

-D. Vice-President-Treasurer shall have charge and custody of and be responsible for any funds and securities of the League, receive and give receipts for all monies due and payable to the League, deposit any funds of the League in its name in the banks, trust companies, or other depositories selected by the Board of Directors, and perform other duties incidental to the office of Treasurer or assigned by the Board of Directors.
+1. Treasurer shall have charge and custody of and be responsible for any funds and securities of the League, receive and give receipts for all monies due and payable to the League, deposit any funds of the League in its name in the banks, trust companies, or other depositories selected by the Board of Directors, and perform other duties incidental to the office of Treasurer or assigned by the Board of Directors.
 All accounts shall be paid by check bearing the President’s, Treasurer’s, and/or Registrar’s signature or by electronic transfer (PayPal, direct bank transfers, online credit card payments and the like) authorized by the President, Treasurer, and/or Registrar.
 The receipt book shall be produced when required by the Board of Directors, properly balanced according to the current bank statement.
 The Treasurer and the President shall be individually and jointly responsible for ensuring that the appropriate U.S. and California tax returns are filed in a timely manner.
 The Treasurer shall also be jointly responsible with the Secretary for the Annual Report.
 If required by the Board of Directors, the Treasurer shall give a bond for the faithful discharge of the Treasurer’s duties in the sum and with the surety or sureties specified by the Board of Directors.
 The Treasurer shall provide quarterly financial reports.

 ARTICLE XI Standing Committees